cth2015/cth-documentation-middleman/source/content/story-blocks/item-02-block-02.html.md

 item: 2
 block: 3
 classes: block block-orange
-references:
 ---
-In May 2013, Coding the Humanities created its first alternative classroom to create an environment to involve students in their own teaching practice.
-Students were encouraged to be:
+In May 2013, Coding the Humanities organised a one-month coding boot camp for humanities students.
+We created a space where students were encouraged to shape their own learning paths.
+Students were encouraged adopt a programmer’s mindset, which meant:

-- Lazy and steal the work of others
+- Be lazy.
+Steal the work of others
-- Impatient and make something before you know something
+- Be impatient.
+Make something before you know it
-- Bold and share every step they take
+- Be bold.
+Boast and share every step take

-Knowledge can come from everywhere, but as it turned out, most knowledge came from Google.
-Students found everything they needed to know in each other or the internet.
-There was no need for content.
-There was a need to organize what they found.
+Out of everyone and everything, from teachers, to students, to guest lecturers, most knowledge came from Google.
+Almost anything students needed to know, they found online.
+It turned out there was no need for information.
+There was a need to structure, track and share all the things that they found.